-Most P&T systems have been designed through the use of numerical flow and/or solute transport simulation models, such as modular three-dimensional finite-difference groundwater flow (MODFLOW) and model transport in three dimension (MT3D).
+Most P&T systems have been designed through the use of numerical flow and/or solute transport simulation models, such as MODFLOW and MT3D.
 Transport models (e.g., MT3D) allow for prediction of contaminant concentrations, contaminant mass, and cleanup times.
 The most common decision variables determined with groundwater modeling are well locations, on/off status of particular wells, and the extraction or injection rates.
 The goal is to identify the best (or optimal) combination of values for the decision variables, which traditionally means that an "objective function" is minimized or maximized, and all "constraints" are satisfied.
-Potential objective functions include "minimize total cost," "minimize cleanup time," and many others.

-Constraints are limits on the extraction/injection rates, the number of wells, well locations, hydraulic heads, concentrations, total capital investment, and many other constraints.
+Potential objective functions include "minimize total cost", "minimize cleanup time", and many others.
+Constraints are limits on the extraction/injection rates, limits on well locations or the number of wells, limits on hydraulic heads, limits on concentrations, limits on total capital investment, and many others.

-Traditionally, the groundwater simulation model is run repeatedly to simulate different pumping scenarios (trial-and-error).
+Traditionally, the groundwater simulation model is run repeatedly to simulate different pumping scenarios (referred to as "trial-&-error").
 Each pumping scenario is entered manually with respect to locations of wells and the pumping/injection rates.
-When the simulation is completed, the modeler determines by inspection if cleanup/containment is achieved and if all other design constraints are satisfied.
+After the simulation is completed, the modeler determines by inspection if cleanup/containment is achieved and if all other design constraints are satisfied.

-This trial-and-error approach relies heavily on the experience and insight of the modeler.
-With this approach, a limited number of simulations are performed (typically 10 to 50) and a preferred pumping strategy is then selected.
+This trial-&-error approach relies heavily on the experience and insight of the modeler.
+Using this trial-&-error approach, a limited number of simulations are performed (typically 10 to 50) and a preferred pumping strategy is then selected.
 A limitation of this approach is that only a small number of pumping strategies can be investigated, and the objective function and constraints are often not rigorously stated (in mathematical terms).
 Another limitation is that the nonlinear relationship between pumping rates and groundwater concentrations (i.e., concentrations do not change proportionally with pumping rates) makes it difficult to select promising well locations and pumping rates based on earlier choices.

-Transport optimization codes (the focus of this demonstration project) couple transport models with nonlinear mathematical optimization to allow a more rigorous evaluation of potential pumping strategies (i.e., using mathematical algorithms instead of manual iteration).
+Transport optimization codes (the focus of this demonstration project) couple transport models with nonlinear mathematical optimization, to allow a more rigorous evaluation of potential pumping strategies (i.e. using mathematical algorithms instead of manual iteration).
 Nonlinear optimization algorithms are required because concentration changes and/or cleanup time changes are not linearly related to pumping rate.
 The coupled simulation-optimization approach is appealing because it can presumably identify improved pumping strategies for a given objective function and constraint set by more efficiently searching the range of potential combinations of well rates and locations.

 The nonlinear optimization problem that results from the transport optimization formulations can be conceptualized as a mountain range with a series of peaks and valleys.
 The optimal solution is either the highest peak or the lowest valley, depending on the nature of the objective function (maximize or minimize).
 There are many algorithms for solving these nonlinear problems.
 Traditional approaches use derivatives of the objective function and constraints to go "uphill" from the starting point of the search until the peak is found.
 These approaches find only the highest peak or lowest valley nearest the starting point of the search.
 They are also difficult to implement with complex transport models, which may not be differentiable.